sbtourist/nimrod/README.md

     GET /logs/log_id/metric_type/metric_id/history/aggregate?from=unix_time_in_millis&to=unix_time_in_millis

-Percentile ranks can also be specified as follows:
+Desired percentiles can also be specified as follows:

-    GET /logs/log_id/metric_type/metric_id/history?percentiles=comma_separated_list_of_ranks
+    GET /logs/log_id/metric_type/metric_id/history/aggregate?percentiles=comma_separated_list_of_percentages_ie_25,50,99

 Finally, metrics can be reset as follows: